What can I do with an English Major?

 According to NACE, employers feel that candidates in the current job market lack communication skills and more specifically writing skills, which are areas in which English majors additionally excel.
 Employers are also concerned about candidate’s experience.
 They want candidates to come in with experience in the form of internships, job experience, volunteer activities and other types of hands on experience.

 The English Department works with L&S Career Services to help its majors find internship, job and volunteer opportunities that will give them the experience they need to find the job they want.
-There is also a two course sequence ENGLISH 317 (Writing for the Marketplace) and ENGLISH 318 (Writing Internship) that students can take to sharpen their professional writing skills and get an internship that might lead to a career.

 Some of the common professions that English majors pursue are: